Ndkkqueenie/IBM-visitor-tracking-app/README.md

-# Node.js Hello World Sample
+# Node.js Visitor Tracking App - Backend

-This application demonstrates a simple, reusable Node.js web application based on the Express framework.
+This application demonstrates a simple, Node.js web application based on the Express framework and IBM Cloudant DB.

 ## Run the app locally